BroadbandForum/usp/docs/specification/index.md

 Each `req_path_results` message given in the response contains a set of `resolved_path_results` messages for each Object and Sub-Object relative to the Path resolved by the `param_paths` element.
 Each results is followed by a list of Parameters (`result_params`) and their values.
 If there are no Parameters, `result_params` may be empty.
 These Parameter Paths are Relative Paths to the `resolved_path`.
 *Note: This behavior has been clarified as of USP 1.2.
 Previous versions implied that Sub-Object Parameters be returned as Relative Paths to the original `resolved_path` in a single `result_params` list.
 In USP 1.2, each Sub-Object is returned in its own `resolved_path`.*

-The tree depth of a Get `result_params` tree can be limited by specifying a non-zero value for the `max_depth` field in Get request.
-If `max_depth` field is present and not `0` then the Agent will limit the maximum depth of each returned `result_params` tree to the depth specified by `max_depth` value.
+The tree depth of a Get response can be limited by specifying a non-zero value for the `max_depth` field in Get request.
+If `max_depth` field is present and not `0` then the Agent will limit the maximum depth of each returned `req_path_results` to a tree rooted in `requested_path` with a depth specified by `max_depth` value.

 *Note: The `max_depth` field was introduced in USP 1.2.
 If this field is not present in a Get request or has a value of `0`, the Agent returns the complete tree of all Objects and Sub-Objects of all the Path Names mentioned in `param_paths`.
 This is the same as the behavior specified for prior USP versions.
 An Agent implementing a prior version of the USP specification will ignore the field and behave as if the `max_depth` field was set to `0`.*